Skin wrinkles and blemishes

 - Glands that secrete oil shrink (atrophy).
 This leaves the skin without a protective layer of oil.
 The skin's ability to stay moisturized decreases, becoming dry and scaly.

 - Frown lines (between the eyebrows) and crow's feet (lines that spread from the corners of the eyes) develop because of repetitive muscle contractions during facial expressions.

-- Gravity causes skin and tissues to sag, leading to formation of jowls and drooping eyelids.
+- Gravity causes skin and tissues to sag, leading to the formation of jowls and drooping eyelids.

 Sunlight, Ultraviolet Radiation, and Photoaging

 Sunlight exposure is the most important cause of early aging of skin (a process called photoaging).
 Sunlight exposure is also the main cause of skin cancers.
 The two types of sun rays that can injure the skin are ultraviolet A (UVA) and ultraviolet B (UVB).
 Exposure to ultraviolet radiation accounts for most of the symptoms of early skin aging.
-Much of the damage is underway by age 20 due to prolonged sun exposure when people are younger.
+Much of the damage occurs by age 20 due to prolonged sun exposure when people are younger.
 The damage is done many years before it becomes apparent on the skin.

 - Even small amounts of UV radiation trigger the processes leading to skin wrinkles.

 - Long-term repeated exposure to sunlight adds up.
 This exposure is responsible for the problems of aging skin, including the common skin cancers called basal cell and squamous cell carcinomas.